Planning a ski trip? Snowbasin Resort is a great choice for families.

 Snowbasin is the Utah resort that is closest to my home, and it is one of my favorites.
 It is located just a few minutes drive from Ogden, and it is absolutely beautiful.
 Did you know that it was an Olympic venue in 2002?
-Because of that, it has world-class facilities, but it’s also a manageable size.
+Because of that, Snowbasin has world-class facilities, but it’s also a manageable size.

 Snowbasin doesn’t have a lot of beginner trails, but Powder Puff at the base of the mountain is gentle enough to build even the most cautious skier’s confidence.
 There is an easy terrain park for skiers and boarders along Powder Puff that my kids love.
 Littlecat Express services this hill and the “perfect” learning hill at the top of Powder Puff.

-When you’re ready to try something a little more challenging, take the Becker lift at the top of Littlecat farther up the hill.
-It has some fun green hills for beginners who are ready for a bigger challenge.
-If you know that some or all of your family are going to ride Littlecat or Becker all day, you can save money by purchasing the less expensive Littlecat or Littlecat+Becker day pass.
+When you’re ready to try something a little more challenging, take Becker Lift at the top of Littlecat.
+It has some fun and easy trails for beginners who are ready for a bigger challenge.

-If you’re not a beginning skier, Snowbasin has miles and miles of trails for you.
-Give us another year or two and we’ll review them for you!
+For experienced skiers and boarders, Snowbasin has miles and miles of trails and terrain parks for you.
 Looking to ski the same hill as the Olympians?
 Look for Men’s Start and Women’s Start at the top right of the Snowbasin Trail Map.

 Take a lesson

 Snowbasin is where I learned the value of a lesson or guide, even if you already know how to ski.
-A few weeks ago at a media ski day, I skied with a guide at Snowbasin for the first time in 30 years and was amazed by how much it improved my day.
+On one of my first trips to Snowbasin, I skied with a guide for the first time in 30 years and was amazed by how much it improved my day.
 Ted helped me get rid of some bad habits, showed me that I’m not as bad a skier as I thought and was able to take me to the hills that were just challenging enough for my abilities.

-Many veteran ski instructors like Ted have clients who return year after year, because it’s helpful to have a guide when you tackle new and difficult terrain.
+Veteran instructors like Ted have clients who return year after year, because it’s helpful to have a guide when you tackle new and difficult terrain.
 Snowbasin Resort offers group and private lessons for all ages.
 Snowbird offers early access to the mountain to groups of up to 5 who book a private lesson.

 Take a ride to Needles Lodge

 With or without skis, ride Needles Gondola to to Needles Lodge at 8700 feet for breakfast or lunch.
 Then ski or ride the gondola all the way down.
-The views of the resort from the gondola and the lodge are SPECTACULAR!
+Mountain views from Needles Gondola and Lodge are SPECTACULAR!
 Dining at Needles Lodge is typically casual, cafeteria-style fare.
 Officially, bringing your own food into the dining area is not permitted, but we did it on an uncrowded day and didn’t have any trouble.

 Check out the bathrooms

-Unlike some of Utah’s larger resorts, Snowbasin doesn’t have on-site lodging or a large selection of dining, rentals, shopping, spas, etc. The resort is located just a few minutes from Ogden, but its immediate surroundings are rural, with few services.
+Snowbasin doesn’t have on-site lodging or a large selection of services like dining, shopping, spas, etc. The resort is located just a few minutes from Ogden, but its immediate surroundings are rural.
 Non-skiers will not find a lot to do at Snowbasin Resort.
-Prices for equipment rental are not as competitive as at some resorts or local rental shops, because there are no other rental options at the resort.
-However, for convenience, quality and customer service, Snowbasin is a great choice for rentals.